 The final oomph comes from plump, boozy raisins.
 Oh, lucky them, they’ve been soaking in rum for hours.

 And you?
 You’ve been fasting for 40 days.
 So, wake up, it’s time to feast now.

 The secret Croatian Easter Bread Recipe

 Pinca is a traditional, ancient bread.
 So the chances are it was made with sourdough.
-Unfortunately, most recipes today use fresh or instant yeast.
-Which only tells me they are not that original.
+Unfortunately, today’s standard sweet bread recipe uses fresh or instant yeast.
+Which only tells me most of them are not that original.

 Why?
 Well, because I doubt out great grannies had instant yeast at hand.
 They fermented the dough.
 It was painstakingly long but their buole was a piece of art.
 So, let’s recreate it to the full…

 Pinca – Croatian Easter Bread

 - 110 g bread flour (i.e. strong white wheat flour) (¾ cup )

 - 35 g active mother sourdough starter (2 tbsp)